lorenzo-rovigatti/comp_bio_notes/folding.md

 (a) The superposition between the experimental and Alphafold-predicted structures of the VP1 protein composing the capsid of a AAV2 virus. (b) The Alphafold-predicted structure, coloured according to the value of the pLDDT of each residue.
 Courtesy of Mouna Ouattara.
 ```

 [](#fig:alphafold_AAV2) shows an example where Alphafold was used to predict the structure of a protein that makes up part of a viral capsid.
 Since the experimental structure is [available](https://www.rcsb.org/structure/1LP3), it is possible to superpose it to the predicted structure, which shows that a part of the latter has been hallucinated, *i.e.* made up, by Alphafold.
-Interestingly, a large part of the hallucinated portion is predicted to be coil and has a very low pLDDT, but part of it (the two helices) is structured and has a good pLDDT.
+Interestingly, a large part of the hallucinated portion is predicted to be a coil and has a very low pLDDT, but part of it (the two helices) is structured and has a good pLDDT.

 ```{figure} figures/alphafold_AAV2_7m8.png
 :name: fig:alphafold_AAV2_7m8